Last updated March 1st, 2023

 The term “In Memoriam” comes from Latin and means “in memory” or “into the memory”.
 In free translation it could probably be more like “To Remember”, at least if you take into account the function memorial cards have nowadays.

-Both terms can be and are used interchangeably.
+You can use both terms interchangeably.
 There does not seem to be a better or more appropriate of the two.
 Words “Memorial” and “Memoriam” sound very similar and have similar meaning.
 They both stem from Latin word “Memorare”, meaning “Remember”.

 Other names used are “Remembrance Cards”, “Mortuary Cards” (rarely used) , “Eulogy Cards” (rarely used) or just “Memoriam Cards” All forms perfectly usable.
 Memorial cards are also referred to as “Prayer Cards”.